SimoneDiLeo/SimoneDiLeo.github.io/_pages/conferences.md

 _________________

-Avenali A., Daraio C., **Di Leo S.**, J. Wolszczak-Derlacz (2022), What lies behind the rankings of the world’s top universities?
+Avenali A., Daraio C., **Di Leo S.**, Wolszczak-Derlacz J., (2022), What lies behind the rankings of the world’s top universities?
 Implications for universities’ missions and funding strategies, <i>Associazione italiana di Ingegneria Gestionale</i>, 20-21 October 2022, Roma.

 _________________

-Avenali A., Daraio C., **Di Leo S.**, Wolszczak-Derlacz J. (2022), What lies behind the rankings of the world’s top universities?
+Avenali A., Daraio C., **Di Leo S.**, Wolszczak-Derlacz J., (2022), What lies behind the rankings of the world’s top universities?
 A financial and accounting perspective, <i>XXX Meeting economics of education Association - AEDE 2022</i>, 30 June-1 July 2022.
 Porto

 _________________